ngosteven/sparta-test-glossary/README.md

 ### Traceability
 ### Unit testing

+A unit test is the smallest testable part of an application like functions, classes, procedures, interfaces.
+Unit testing is a method by which individual units of source code are tested to determine if they are fit for use.

 ### Use Case testing
 A black-box test design technique in which test cases are designed to execute scenarios of use cases.